Teradata/stacki-wiki/wiki/Customization/Adding-OS-Pallets.md

 # stack run host command="yum clean all; yum -y update"
 ```

-Or reinstall without "nukedisks" set to true which just refreshes the OS.
+Or reinstall without "nukedisks" set to "True" which just refreshes the OS.

 ```
 # stack set host boot a:backend action=install